Why Do I Cry When I Get Mad And Feel Anger?

 Anger can be a healthy emotion when you know how to communicate it in a safe space without hurting others.
 However, persistent and frequent rage may hurt your quality of life and potentially result in high blood pressure.
 According to peer-reviewed studies from the journal Consciousness and Cognition, a single meditation and deep breathing session can reduce an individual's feelings of anger.

 Meditation slows your body's responses and can help you respond before reacting.
 By practicing 20 minutes of daily meditation and taking deep breaths, you can increase your control over your mind and body, training yourself to remain calm.
-Meditating at a specific time every day, such as when you wake up, before you go to bed, or during your lunch hour, can have benefits, but so can meditating any time you start to feel angry tears.
+Meditating at a specific time every day, such as when you wake up, before you go to bed, or during your lunch hour, can be beneficial, but so can meditating any time you start to feel angry tears.

 Getty/Xavier Lorenzo

-Journaling when mad
+Journaling

-Here's an example template:
+Here's an example journaling template:

 • Thought: What was your immediate reaction to the event?
-Describe your reactionary thoughts to the event.

 • Behavior: What did you do next?
 Did you yell back at your boss?
 Did you cry in the bathroom?